nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest.md

   </tr>
 </table>

-Any additional information recorded against the referral.
+Any additional information recorded against the referral which is not accommodated by other elements.
 This could include additional categorisation of the referral or notes recorded against the referral after it has been made such as details of progress or outcomes.